• Skip to main content

 Notes

 1. Air fryer size.
 If you have a smaller air fryer, you may need to air fry the parsnips in multiple batches.
-I use a Ninja Foodi air fryer, and 1 pound of sliced parsnips is about the max I can do for one batch.
-Otherwise, they get piled too high and some of the parsnips don't get as much heat/air exposure.
+I use a 5-quart Ninja Foodi air fryer, and 1 pound of sliced parsnips works well for me for one batch.
+If you add more (such as 2 pounds), it'll take longer for the parsnips to cook, plus I recommend stirring at least 1-2 times throughout cooking, so that all of the pieces get heat and air exposure.

 Did you make this recipe?